 Preservation planner Amy Facca provides an overview of the different kinds of plans used to strengthen local historic preservation efforts.

 Community planners and economic development professionals are increasingly identifying communities’ signature elements, including location specific historic and related sites, as well as businesses and institutions that are part of the “creative economy.”

 New PlannersWeb columnist Amy Facca says historic preservation provides one of the best ways to make the most of old buildings, maintain and build on community character and history, and invest responsibly for future growth.

-This series of articles provide an introduction to historic preservation planning and why it is has become important to the revitalization of downtowns, as well as commercial, residential, and industrial districts.
+Planning Commissioners Journal issue #52 included a series of articles providing an introduction to historic preservation planning and why it is has become important to our cities and towns.
+The download includes the full issue.